jessepav/lacygoill-wiki-backup/l2l.md

    - have a hard time to refactor and improve your solutions (because they'll all be slightly different)

 ##
+# I'm too confused by a command!
+## Try the hydra method.

+The hydra method is only useful if the reason why you're confused is because you feel overwhelmed by too many variations the same command.

+Here's how it goes:

+   1. Identify the parameters which can vary in the command.
+   2. Enumerate all commands by using all possible combinations of parameter values.
+   3. Put a comment above each command, describing its effect.
+   4. Group the commands according to their effect.
+   5. In each group, identify the parameter values which don't change.
+   6. From those parameter values, infer some rules predicting the effect of any command.

+The rules inferred in step 6 should help you gain a better understanding of the command.
+You should now see  that the commands can only have a few  effects, and that you can predict the effect  of any given command according to a  short set of simple rules.

+##
+# Todo
+## Finish reading “Accelerated Learning Techniques for Students”

+Selon la théorie du cerveau triunique, on peut décomposer le cerveau en 3 parties:

+    ┌───────────────────┬───────────────┬────────────────────────────────────────────────┐
+    │ nom               │ emplacement   │ fonction                                       │
+    ├───────────────────┼───────────────┼────────────────────────────────────────────────┤
+    │ cerveau reptilien │ base du crâne │ fonctions vitales basiques:                    │
+    │                   │               │ respiration, rythme cardiaque, pression        │
+    │                   │               │ artérielle                                     │
+    │                   │               │                                                │
+    │                   │               │ comportements instinctifs (survie):            │
+    │                   │               │ réponse combat-fuite                           │
+    ├───────────────────┼───────────────┼────────────────────────────────────────────────┤
+    │ cerveau limbique  │               │ régule les systèmes immunitaire et hormonal    │
+    │                   │               │        la sexualité                            │
+    │                   │               │        l'humeur                                │
+    │                   │               │        les sentiments et émotions              │
+    │                   │               │                                                │
+    │                   │               │ contrôle une partie de la mémoire à long-terme │
+    ├───────────────────┼───────────────┼────────────────────────────────────────────────┤
+    │ néocortex         │               │ pensée                                         │
+    └───────────────────┴───────────────┴────────────────────────────────────────────────┘

+Qd on ressent de la *peur, de  l'anxiété, du stress*, le cerveau reptilien prend le dessus, et met en oeuvre la réponse combat-fuite: de l'adrénaline est envoyée dans notre corps, et le cerveau rétrograde en mode survie.
+Cela nous empêche d'accéder à nos [facultés de réflexions d'ordre supérieures][1].

+Cette rétrogradation mentale est une stratégie datant de le préhistoire.
+Elle nous permettait de réagir rapidement face à un danger imminent (ex: fauve).

+On la rencontre  encore aujourd'hui lors d'un examen au  cours duquel on devient anxieux / stressé pour une raison donnée.
+On perd alors la  faculté de penser clairement; même si on  connait la réponse à une question, on est incapable de retrouver l'information.
+Il existe  une technique pour  faire face à ce  problème, qui consiste  à entrer dans un  mode mental optimisé  pour la  réflexion: dans ce  mode, on a  un accès maximal à nos facultés de réflexions d'ordre supérieures.

+Le système limbique contient entre autres:

+   - le [thalamus][2]
+   - l'[amygdale cérébrale][3]
+   - l'[hippocampe][4]

+Le  thalamus  contrôle   la  destination  où  les   informations  qu'on  perçoit (visuelles, auditives, kinesthésiques)  sont envoyées dans le  cerveau pour être traitées.

+All of the visual, auditory, and  kinesthetic information from our senses enters the thalamus, where it  is categorized and sent to different  parts of the brain for processing.
+The thalamus actually  sends sensory information in two  different directions at the same time.
+The first  direction (the high road)  leads to the sensory  cortices: the visual cortex, the auditory cortex, and the somatosensory cortex.
+These are located in  the neocortex and will be discussed in  more detail in the next section.
+As shown in the  figure below, the second direction in  which the thalamus sends sensory information (the low road) leads to the amygdala.

+##
 # Reference